snowyscorpio/User-Data-Processing/README.md

 ### How to Run:
 1. Clone the repository.
-2. Navigate to the project directory.
+2. Navigate to the project directory using cd in terminal.
 3. Install Node.js if not already installed.
 (using `npm install`)
 4. Run the following command: